jzl4/financial-etl-poc/dockerized-airflow-notes.md

 - Explain group ID vs user ID

 ### Why doesn't the credentials.env file need to be mounted under volumes section?
+- The env_file directive is the correct, secure way to load variables.
+Mounting the file itself (volumes: - ../.env:/opt/.env) unnecessarily exposes your raw credentials file inside the container's filesystem, which is a security risk.
+Stick to using only env_file
 What happens with the .env file:
 - At container startup, Docker reads credentials.env from local file system
 - Docker parses the file and extracts the environmental variables, such as rds_username, rds_password, etc.